 Northeastern University’s announced opening of The Roux Institute in Portland has sent shockwaves of excitement through Maine’s tech industries – and for good reason.
 Northeastern’s cooperative education model leverages corporate partnerships to design curriculum that responds to business needs – helping ensure students have the practical and technical skills to thrive in the global marketplace of today and tomorrow.

 As a graduate of Northeastern University Law, I can attest to the value of Northeastern’s emphasis on experiential education and workplace readiness.
-The co-op experiences offered during my time at Northeastern led me to immigration law, and particularly my passion for extraordinary ability immigration.
+The co-op experiences offered during my time at Northeastern led me to immigration law, particularly my passion for extraordinary ability immigration.

 The Roux Institute is a great fit for Portland, where technology innovators have steadily laid down roots in order to attract employees who are looking for dynamic employment opportunities AND a great quality of life.
 While the Institute will provide Maine and New England’s technology and life science companies with a steady pool of qualified professionals, it will also produce graduates who have ideas they are ready to invest in on their own.
-With that in mind, I wanted to share information on how foreign entrepreneurs can use immigration law to start their own U.S. companies or invest in U.S. companies, and continue to live and work in the United States.
+With that in mind, I wanted to share information on how foreign entrepreneurs can use immigration law to start their own U.S. companies or invest in U.S. companies and continue to live and work in the United States.

 Immigration Primer for Foreign Tech Entrepreneurs

 Entrepreneurs and investors have a few well-established avenues for launching a start-up or investing in an existing business venture in the United States.
 There are two main pathways to consider pursuing –permanent residence or a nonimmigrant visa.
-Many permanent resident, or “green card”, options can be sponsored by an employer, but there are a few categories that allow an individual to petition for themselves.
+Many permanent residents, or “green card”, options can be sponsored by an employer, but there are a few categories that allow an individual to petition for themselves.
 Nonimmigrant visas are provided on a temporary basis to a foreign national so they can work, study, or travel in the United States.

 Employment-Based (EB) Self Petition Green Cards

-EB-1 – Employment-Based First Preference
+EB-1 – EB Green Card for Employment-Based First Preference

-An individual can self-petition for a green card under the EB-1A category for extraordinary ability.
+An individual can self-petition for a EB green card under the EB-1A category for extraordinary ability.
 During the petition process, the applicant must provide evidence in three out of ten categories delineated by United States Citizenship and Immigration Services (USCIS) (https://www.uscis.gov/working-united-states/permanent-workers/employment-based-immigration-first-preference-eb-1) and must demonstrate that they are coming to the United States to continue work in the area of expertise in the case of the Extraordinary Ability petition.

 EB-1A cases for entrepreneurs require careful planning and strong evidence.
 In my experience, successful petitioners have had the background and career history in order to prove the following: